When you’ve been laid off, it’s normal to feel a range of emotions. You may feel scared, anxious, and even a little lost.

-Finally, you need to consider whether or not you actually need health insurance.
+Finally, consider whether or not you need health insurance.
 If you’re young and healthy, you may be able to get by without it.
-However, if you have any preexisting medical conditions, you will want to make sure you are covered.
+However, if you have any preexisting medical conditions, you will want to ensure you are covered.

 5. Once you have a handle on your finances, it’s time to start looking for another job.

-When you’ve been laid off, it’s tough to know what’s next.
+It’s tough to know what’s next after being laid off.
 You may feel lost and confused, not sure where to turn or what your next steps should be.
-But don’t despair – there are things you can do to get back on track and find a new job.
+But don’t despair; there are things you can do to get back on track and find a new job.

-Here are a few tips to help you get started on the job hunt after a lay off.
+Here are a few tips to help you start the job hunt after a layoff.

 You can explore a few other options if you’re having trouble finding a job.
-You could start your own business, go back to school, or even take some time off to travel or volunteer.
+You could start your own business, return to school, or even take some time off to travel or volunteer.

-6. While you’re job-hunting, make sure to take care of yourself both physically and mentally.
+6. While job-hunting, make sure to take care of yourself physically and mentally.

 Eat healthy meals, exercise, and get plenty of rest.
 It’s also important to stay positive and remember that you will eventually find another job.
 The things you do following your layoff can also impact your future job search.
-Birkel suggests making note of what is done during this off-time and formulating a bridge statement, described as “a neutral, unemotional statement that showcases what you’ve been doing since you left your job to make yourself a better candidate.”
+Birkel suggests noting what you do during this off-time and formulating a bridge statement, described as “a neutral, unemotional statement that showcases what you’ve been doing since you left your job to make yourself a better candidate.”
 This includes philanthropic work, research within the industry, or networking.

-7. Once you’ve landed a new job, it’s important to set some financial goals that include negotiating your salary
+7. Once you’ve landed a new job, set some financial goals that include negotiating your salary

 You’ve done a lot of work to increase your financial clarity like tracking your expenses and creating a plan plan.
 This will help you stay on track and avoid getting into debt.
-Also note, being laid off should not impact your salary negotiations – understand your worth as an employee and be prepared, as Birkel suggests, to “stay firm when discussing salary.”
+Also, being laid off should not impact your salary negotiations.
+Understand your worth as an employee and be prepared, as Birkel suggests, to “stay firm when discussing salary.”